Cindy Campbell: Scary Movie 3

-Now a journalist, Cindy has custody of her paranormally gifted nephew, Cody.
+Now a journalist, Cindy has custody of her paranormally gifted nephew, Cody, after his mother (her older sister) died giving birth to him.
 She again meets Brenda, now a teacher.
 Unnerved, Brenda asks Cindy to stay with her for the night, when she says she watched a cursed tape.
 Brenda is murdered by a supernatural girl named Tabitha after failing to turn off the TV.
 Cindy goes after the answer to the curse of the tape, discovering that aliens are also involved, all while trying to protect Cody and her new friends, Tom Logan, his daughter, and brother George, who becomes Cindy's love interest.
 After breaking the curse, she marries George.

 Scary Movie 4

 Cindy has become broke and lonely because her husband George had died and her nephew Cody has enrolled in military academy.

 Over the following day, Cindy bonds with Tom Ryan, confiding to him about George's death in a fateful boxing match.
 The two realize their newfound love, but are interrupted by a gigantic triPod which disables electricity and starts vaporizing the town residents.

 Cindy converses in mock Japanese with the haunted house's ghost, Toshio, learning that the answer of the invasion is his father's heart.
 While Tom leaves the city with his children, Cindy reunites with her friend, Brenda Meeks, miraculously alive after her death (having been pieced back together by Mahalik).
 Following Toshio's directions, the two head to the countryside and end up in a mysterious, isolated community.
 They are captured and put to trial headed by Henry Hale.
 The result allows them to live but never leave the village.

 Tom and his children drive and find themselves in the middle of a war between the U.S. military and the aliens.
 Excited with the conflict, Robbie runs away, while Tom and Rachel are taken by the triPod.
 Back at the village, Henry is killed by the village loon, Ezekiel, revealing to Cindy that he fathered Toshio, who was killed during Cindy's boxing match.
 Cindy and Brenda are soon taken by the triPod and sent to the bathroom seen in the prologue, and they get stuck into the Venus flytrap.
 Cindy manages to get through Billy's challenge, but is threatened with the safety of Tom and his children, who are put to traps.
 Looking at a toilet with the "heart" nearby, Cindy realizes that Billy, through Henry's wife, is the true father of Toshio.
 Seeing how far Tom would go to save his children, Billy apologizes for the invasion and releases them.
 Robbie and Rachel are successfully returned to their mother who is revealed to have married a much older man.
 Brenda also becomes romantically involved with Billy's brother, Zoltar.

 Meanwhile, Tom appears in The Oprah Winfrey Show and wildly professes his love for Cindy by jumping around, throwing Cindy, and crushing Oprah's wrists and hitting her with a chair.